N – Definition of Ailments

 Nervous system (Autonomic) – A division of the nervous system responsible for involuntary, visceral (“gut”) responses to one's environment.
 The autonomic nervous system is further divided into two separate nervous systems that extend the length of the spinal cord, and control an integrated chain of bodily actions and reactions.

 Nervous system (Sympathetic) – The division of the autonomic nervous system that acts as sort of “red alert” system that goes into action when one is faced with an emergency situation.
-If the sympathetic nervous system is stimulated (or, conversely, if the parasympathetic nervous system is depressed), the beats faster and the rises.
-The blood that is near the or in the stomach area rushes to the muscle tissues, thus individual may become pale due to the blood leaving the skin area, but this means there will be less blood loss if physical injury is sustained.
+If the sympathetic nervous system is stimulated (or, conversely, if the parasympathetic nervous system is depressed), the heart beats faster and the blood pressure rises.
+The blood that is near the skin or in the stomach area rushes to the muscle tissues, thus individual may become pale due to the blood leaving the skin area, but this means there will be less blood loss if physical injury is sustained.
 Digestion is greatly slowed or stopped altogether, as the body gathers all of its resources for the crisis of the moment.
 The sympathetic nervous system was intended to help one cope with infrequent, emergency situations.
-However, the tensions in chronic high blood pressure, nervousness, and other adverse health problems.
+However, the tensions in chronic high blood pressure, , and other adverse health problems.

 Nervous System (Parasympathetic) – The division of the autonomic nervous system that goes into action when the body is faced with a nonemergency situation (for instance, the digestion of a meal).
 Essentially, it does the opposite of the sympathetic nervous system.
 The two systems are reciprocally innervated, and respond to one another.
 For instance, if the sympathetic nervous system stimulates the heart too much, the parasympathetic nervous system will respond by slowing it down.
 The parasympathetic nervous system is somewhat more selective and specialized than its counterpart.
 Unlike the sympathetic nervous, it is quite capable of stimulating only one or gland at a time, without affecting the tear ducts when one is sad or distraught, without producing any other physiological effects.